 There is a general Capability Maturity Model (CMM) with multiple data governance aspects that can be applied to many other processes as well.
 “Maturity” here means the degree of optimization done in the process by improving the given level/step’s in the process.

 The model improves the processes and structures of the governing data.
 CMM is based on a process model.

 A process model is an arrangement of structured practices defining characteristics of productive methods, proven to be effective by experience.

 Multiple organizations are planning their data governance process for better authority in their data and its operations through data governance maturity models.

 This helps them to understand as to what level would be appropriate for their business and methods.

 Each stage has different requirements.
 With this said, the DG maturity model is a long-term investment with short-term milestones.

-With a data governance maturity model an organization can figure out the following;
+Data governance maturity model helps an organization to figure out;

 - The maturity level of current data management by capturing and understanding your data processes via proper tools.

 - What appropriate qualitative measures and technologies could better structure the data and information, a company owns for bringing up the developing process to completion efficiently faster.